sg893052/sonic-buildimage/L2/IGMP_Snooping/IGMP_Snooping_HLD.md

 ### 3.6.2 Configuration Commands

-#### 3.6.2.1 Enable IGMP Snooping on VLAN
+#### 3.6.2.1 Enable/Disable IGMP Snooping on VLAN

 **switch# config terminal**

-**switch(config)# vlan vlan-id**
+Enter into Vlan interface configuration mode to enable/disable igmp snooping.
+**switch(config)# interface Vlan <vlan-id\>**

 This command allows to configure IGMP Snooping on VLAN.
+**switch(config-if-vlan10)# ip igmp snooping**

+This command disables IGMP snooping on a VLAN.
-**switch(config-vlan)# ip igmp snooping**
+**switch(config-if-vlan10)# no ip igmp snooping**

-#### 3.6.2.2 Enable IGMP Snooping Querier on VLAN
+#### 3.6.2.2 Enable/Disable IGMP Snooping Querier on VLAN
 The IGMP snooping querier sends out IGMP queries to trigger IGMP responses from devices receiving IP multicast traffic.
 The IGMP snooping querier listens for these responses to map the appropriate forwarding addresses.

 Below configuration allows to configure IGMP Snooping querier on VLAN.

+**switch(config-if-vlan10)#ip igmp snooping querier**

+Below configuration allows to disable IGMP Snooping querier on VLAN.

-**switch(config-vlan)# ip igmp snooping querier**
+**switch(config-if-vlan10)#no ip igmp snooping querier**

+By Default, querier is disabled.

-#### 3.6.2.3 Enable fast-leave
+#### 3.6.2.3 Enable/Disable fast-leave

+Below configuration allows to enable fast-leave on a VLAN which is enabled for IGMP snooping.
+**switch(config-if-vlan10)# ip igmp snooping fast-leave**

+This command disables fast-leave on a VLAN which is  enabled for IGMP snooping.
-**switch(config-vlan)# ip igmp snooping fast-leave**
+**switch(config-if-vlan10)# no ip igmp snooping fast-leave**

+By default fast leave is disabled.

 #### 3.6.2.4 Configure query-interval
 This command allows modification of the query interval to specify how often the querier sends general queries.
 The valid range is from 1 through 18000 seconds.

-The default is 125 seconds.
+Below configuration allows to set query-interval for a vlan.

-**switch(config-vlan)# ip igmp snooping query-interval <query-interval\>**
+**switch(config-if-vlan10)# ip igmp snooping query-interval <query-interval\>**

+Below configuration command is used to reset query interval to default value,
+**switch(config-if-vlan10)# no ip igmp snooping query-interval**

+The default interval is 125 seconds, which is set when igmp snooping is enabled for vlan.

 #### 3.6.2.5 Configure last member query interval
 When the querier receives an IGMP leave message, it verifies the multicast group has no remaining listeners by sending a set of group-specific queries at a configured interval.
 If the querier does not receive a response to the queries, it removes the group state and stops forwarding multicast traffic.
 This command configures the transmission interval for sending group-specific or group-source-specific query messages to the active interface.
-The valid range is from 100 to 25500ms.
-The default is 1000ms.
+The valid range is from 100ms to 25500ms.

+Below configuration allows to set last-member-query-interval for a vlan.
-**switch(config-vlan)# ip igmp snooping last-member-query-interval <last-member-query-interval\>**
+**switch(config-if-vlan10)# ip igmp snooping last-member-query-interval <last-member-query-interval\>**

+Below configuration is used to  reset the last memeber query interval to default value.
+**switch(config-if-vlan10)# no ip igmp snooping last-member-query-interval**

+The default value is  1000ms.

 #### 3.6.2.5 Configure max response interval
 The Max Response interval field in a membership query messages specifies the longest time a host can wait before responding with a membership report message.
 Use the following commands to set the maximum response time and Value range from 1 to 25 seconds.

-The default is 10 seconds.
+Below configuration allows to set query-max-response-time for a vlan.

-**switch(config-vlan)# ip igmp snooping query-max-response-time <query-max-response-time\>**
+**switch(config-if-vlan10)# ip igmp snooping query-max-response-time <query-max-response-time\>**

+Below configuration is used to  reset  the maximum respose time to default value.
+**switch(config-if-vlan10)# no ip igmp snooping query-max-response-time**

+The default value is 10 seconds.

 #### 3.6.2.6 Configure IGMP version

 This command allows to configure  IGMP versions 1 through 3.
 A VLAN that is configured with IGMP snooping uses default version 2 (unless otherwise configured).

-**switch(config-vlan)# ip igmp snooping version <version\>**
+**switch(config-if-vlan10)# ip igmp snooping version <version\>**

+Valid values are 1,2 and 3.
+The default value is 2.

 #### 3.6.2.7 Configure static multicast router(mrouter) port

-This command allows to configure static mrouter ports
+This command allows to configure an mrouter interface from a vlan.
+The interface can be an Ethernet or Port channel.
+**switch(config-if-vlan10)# ip igmp snooping mrouter interface <interface-name\>**

+This command is used  to remove an mrouter interface from a vlan .
+The interface can be an Ethernet or Port channel.
-**switch(config-vlan)# ip igmp snooping mrouter interface <interface-name\>**
+**switch(config-if-vlan10)# no ip igmp snooping mrouter interface <interface-name\>**

+    Example:
+    switch(config-if-vlan10)# ip igmp snooping mrouter interface Ethernet4 switch(config-if-vlan10)# ip igmp snooping mrouter interface PortChannel1 switch(config-if-vlan10)# no ip igmp snooping mrouter interface PortChannel1

-#### 3.6.2.6 Configure static multicast group
+#### 3.6.2.8 Configure static multicast group
 A snooping-enabled VLAN cannot forward multicast traffic to ports that do not receive IGMP membership reports.
 If clients cannot send reports, user can configure a static group which applies to specific ports.
 The static group allows packets to be forwarded to the static group ports even though they have no client membership reports.

-This command allows users to configure a static multicast group on a VLAN with the receiver port.
-The interface to the port must be the member of the VLAN.
+This command configures a static multicast group on a VLAN with the receiver port.
+The group adress should be a vlaid multicast address and interface should be member of the VLAN.
+The Interface can be a Ethernet or Portchannel interface.

+**switch(config-if-vlan10)# ip igmp snooping static-group < group-address> interface <interface-name\>**

+This command configures a static multicast group entry from a VLAN
-**switch(config-vlan)# ip igmp snooping static-group <group-address> interface <interface-name\>**
+**switch(config-if-vlan10)# no ip igmp snooping static-group < group-address> interface <interface-name\>**

+        Example:
+        switch(config-if-vlan10)# ip igmp snooping static-group 225.0.0.1 interface Ethernet4
+        switch(config-if-vlan10)# ip igmp snooping static-group 227.2.0.1 interface PortChannel3
+        switch(config-if-vlan10)# no ip igmp snooping static-group 226.0.0.1 interface Ethernet4

 ### 3.6.3 Show Commands
 **switch# show ip igmp snooping [[ vlan ] vlan-id ]**

 These commands displays IGMP snooping configuration across all the VLANs or the specific VLAN.
 Configuration details are read from CONFIG_DB entries programmed per VLAN.

+If vlan id is not specified, all the vlans configured with vlan are displayed.

+    switch#show ip igmp snooping
 	Vlan ID: 10
-	Multicast Router ports: Ethernet8
+	Multicast Router ports: Ethernet8, Ethernet1, PortChannel10
 	Querier - Disabled
 	IGMP Operation mode: IGMPv2
 	Is Fast-Leave Enabled : Disabled